Table of Contents

 The types of benefits covered by Oregon's Aged and Physically Disabled Waiver include the following:

-This program is available statewide in all Oregon counties.
-It has been approved to assist approximately 30,000 state residents.
+This program is available statewide in all Oregon counties and is operated by the Oregon Department of Human Services.
+It has been approved to assist approximately 40,000 state residents.
 Typically, there are slots available.
 However, it is possible to be put on a wait list.